 - certificate of incorporation

-- register of shareholders
+- certificate of shareholders

 - 1st year registered office

-- 1st year registered agent
+- 1st year local secretary service

 - 1st year government administration and maintenance